Please ensure Javascript is enabled for purposes of website accessibility How Can I Add Anti Reflective Coating to My Glasses? | RX Safety

 …After the Purchase?

-If the lenses don’t have the necessary coating, you might be able to add it after the fact under one of two conditions:
+If your lenses lack AR coating, you may still be able to add it under certain conditions:

 How to clean Lenses with